spirom/arrow-simpledb/README.md

 abstracted away so that most of the query engine is oblivious to them.
 Of course, an important goal is to preserve Arrow's performance advantages.

-Iterators (here called table cursors) are used to process queries against tables.
+A fairly typical implementation model is used for operators: composable iterators (here called table cursors) are used to process queries against tables.

+The core wrapping mechanism can be seen in the files `libdb/columns/ChunkedColumnCursor.{h,cpp}`, where the multiple chunks that comprise a column are hidden behind a uniform interface, including a `seek()` method.

 # Queries Over Arrow Tables